This seminar is open to the public.

-- Why are human-development (education and health) indicators different across countries in the region and different across regions in each country?
+- Why are human-development indicators (such as education and health) different across countries in the region and different across regions in each country?
 What might explain changes over time?

 The conveners of the joint seminar are Patrick Heller, Prerna Singh, and Ashutosh Varshney (Brown University); Akshay Mangla (Harvard University); and Vipin Narang (Massachusetts Institute of Technology).